-“I called you with a vague story about ice skaters, an ice track and mobile wind machines and not too much later we had a workshop filled with fans.
+“I called you about ice skaters, an ice track and mobile wind machines and not too much later we had a workshop filled with fans.
 That was pretty much effortless"

 For a project with Red Bull and team Jumbo Visma, Actiflow came up with a system to generate wind on the track of ice stadium Thialf using fans.
 We spoke to Oskar van Dijk from Actiflow about the project.
 Oskar: “Together with Jumbo Visma and Red Bull we have set up a project in which the ice skaters in Thialf are constantly skating with a downwind of 5 to 10km/h.
 We did this by setting up fans at tactical locations on the sides of the track.
 With these fans, the ice skaters are able to practice at higher speeds, which is a lot more difficult in terms of technique.
 The demand for this solution primarily came from the training of the sprinters.”